If your business wants to succeed, it’s time to adopt the online marketing funnel of today.

 Again, think about what’s driving an audience member.
 When you understand a user’s intent, you can create an email marketing strategy that performs.
 That level of understanding can help build a shopper’s loyalty to your brand.

 Your business should also use SEO to reach bottom-of-the-funnel users.
 When you use SEO for this part of the digital marketing funnel, you’re focusing on actionable keywords.
 For example, keywords that feature “buy” tend to indicate a purchasing intent.

 SEO that focuses on the bottom of the buying funnel, however, is often competitive.
 Like you, your competitors also want to reach those consumers.
-That’s why every business optimizes their website for these high-value keywords.
+That’s why every business optimizes its website for these high-value keywords.

 That doesn’t mean your company shouldn’t invest in BOFU SEO.
 Your business should, however, expand your focus beyond the bottom-of-the-funnel.
-Targeting every stage of the digital marketing funnel can help your company reach more users and with less competition.
+Targeting every stage of the website marketing funnel can help your company reach more users and with less competition.

 Make your digital marketing funnel work for your business

 Need help developing a digital marketing strategy that works with today’s online marketing funnel?

 With more than 20 years of experience, WebFX can help.
 Our award-winning team of more than 200 digital marketing specialists can adapt your strategy for today’s consumers, helping your business grow its revenue and its team.

 Contact us online or call us at 888-601-5359 to learn more!